Last updated August 10, 2017

-For more information about collecting and remitting sales tax in Wisconsin, check out Wisconsin Sales Tax Resources from TaxJar.
+For more information about collecting and remitting sales tax in Wisconsin, check out Wisconsin Sales Tax Guide for Businesses from TaxJar.

 1. Who needs a sales tax permit in Wisconsin?